Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ```
     Click **Run**.

-    This query uses security events (only available when using the Standard tier of Security Center) to identify how often each process was run in the past 3 days, and then calcualtes the most commonly run processes.
+    This query uses security events (only available when using the Standard tier of Security Center) to identify how often each process was run in the past 3 days, and then calculates the most commonly run processes.
 For more information, see <https://github.com/MicrosoftDocs/LogAnalyticsExamples/blob/master/log-analytics/top-5-running-processes-in-the-last-3-days.md>.

 ### Task 2: Preventive maintenance using Security Center